northbridge-sys/en-lsl-framework/README.md

 Several reasons:
 - Extant LSL scripts often do not justify being rewritten entirely in Lua.
 We have over 20 years of products and services built in LSL in varying states of completion and support; many En concepts are formalizations of unwritten standards and practices that can be easily "transposed" into En to improve maintainability of existing scripts without needing to completely rewrite them in Luau.
 - En development began before Luau implementation was announced.
 For most of En's development, SLuau had no preprocessing or `require`s, making it impossible to implement En in anything other than LSL.
 With the release of the official [SL VSCode Plugin](https://github.com/secondlife/sl-vscode-plugin), these features now exist for Luau.
 - Luau support is currently in open beta and is limited to specific Luau-enabled regions.
-When Luau is released to production regions, we will port En to it, because key Luau features happen to be the core purpose of the En framework anyway (data structures, dynamic event subscription, multiple event handlers, coroutines, multiple timers), so a lot of the extant En superstructure can be simplified in Luau.
+When Luau is released to production regions and is editable in a Linux viewer, we will port En to it, because key Luau features happen to be the core purpose of the En framework anyway (data structures, dynamic event subscription, multiple event handlers, coroutines, multiple timers), so a lot of the extant En superstructure can be simplified in Luau.

 ### Don't the additional function definitions increase script memory?